TorinKS/zsh-ai-cmd/docs/how-it-works.md

 find ~ -type f -size +100M -exec ls -lh {} \;
 ```

 The command is highlighted green (safe) or red (dangerous).
-You review it, then press Enter to execute or Ctrl+C to cancel.
+You review it, then press Enter to execute, Ctrl+R to regenerate, or Ctrl+C to cancel.

 ## How It Triggers